Online Submissions

 V. Contents of the main text sections

-As stated above for the basic types of articles, the layout of the main text sections may vary considerably depending on the study design and the applicable EQUATOR Network guidelines.
-However, these sections generally retain the same logic of presentation: introduction, aim, materials and methods, results, discussion, and conclusions.
+As stated above for the basic article types, the layout of the main part may vary considerably depending on the study design and the applicable EQUATOR Network guidelines.
+However, these sections generally retain the same structure: introduction, aim, materials and methods, results, discussion, and conclusions.

 Introduction